clux/kubecon2020/source/slides.md

 }
 ```

+notes:
+- Informer-like.
+But FSM.
-the last magic there is just "a stream of WatchEvent results of type K", put inside a box on the heap.
+- the last magic there is just "a stream of WatchEvent results of type K", put inside a box on the heap.

 ---
-### Reflector
+### kube-runtime: reflector
-Builds on top of watcher and adds a store.

 ```rust
 let cms: Api<ConfigMap> = Api::namespaced(client, &namespace);